 Let's think about everything we have read, hmmm.
 See the bullseye, well that is going to be the big focus for our internal controls for now.
 Any business must have accurate, timely and complete financial information in order for management to make effective decisions.
 Governments also have compliance requirements from a number of sources which can have significant financial impacts on public funds if not followed.
 So the ring next to the bullseye represents the compliance objective of internal controls.
-In this tool kit and the upcoming class MTAS is only taking a few pieces of these objectives to get you started.
+In this tool kit MTAS is only taking a few pieces of these objectives to get you started.
 The internal control system is much much more than we have illustrated here.
 It is a system that must be customized to every city and it must be worked on continually and it must be done by people who are involved in the procedures.
-A sample internal control manual will be e-mailed to all class registrants.
+A sample internal control manual is available on the MTAS website.
+FINANCIAL AND COMPLIANCE INTERNAL CONTROL ASSESSMENT QUESTIONS FOR MUNICIPALITIES (Reduced version distributed as part of MTAS Internal Control Took Kit for Municipal Governments)